Ida Dean Richardson-Anderson, age 21, disappeared from Michigan on September 18, 1958.

 Ida was in the hospital with pneumonia when she wrote this letter, her last.

 When she writes, “did you get to court?
-What did they say?”, Ida is referring to another order by the probate judge that her mother agree to the plan for Ida to bring us three kids down to Jacksonville Beach to live with Ida’s mom, our grandma.
+What did they say?”, Ida is referring to another order by the probate judge that her mother agree to the plan for Ida to bring the three kids down to Jacksonville Beach to live with Ida’s mom, their grandmother.
 Grandma agreed to help.

 The letter reads: